 Prior to the 31st March 2013, claimants pursuing claims for personal injury compensation on a no win no fee basis retained 100% of any settlement awarded to them with no deductions, and paid nothing if they lost their claim.
 At that time, the system obliged 3rd party insurers to fully cover their legal costs and insurance costs as well as pay them compensation for their injuries and losses.
-From 1st April 2013, the law changed and successful claimants were obliged to help towards the cost of their claim and could no longer recover ATE insurance premiums.
+From 1st April 2013, the law changed and successful claimants were obliged to help towards the cost of their claim by contributing up to 25% of their total compensation settlement and as Solicitors could no longer recover the cost of the ATE insurance premium in a claim, the claimant must also repay the cost of any such policy should they win.
+The current no win no fee claims system still guarantees that claimants pay no costs whatsoever should their claim for compensation fail (including for any ATE premium cover put in place).

 The Laspo Act